ropg/SVESADS/README.md

 And then there's the situations where people may be searching for a single group or invidual, lost in what may be a very large area.
 As seen above, people have survived because of makeshift signals, seen from low-flying aircraft or helicopters.
 Such signals can be seen from a few kilometers distance and are certainly a large step up from having to search the area on the surface.
 But when the search area is very large, even the ability to search from the low-flying aircraft still

-While the rescue efforts during the aftermath of hurricane Dorian were in progress, I was browing the web and at some point looking at satellite images of the impacted area.
+While the rescue efforts during the aftermath of hurricane Dorian were in progress, I was browsing the web and at some point looking at satellite images of the impacted area.
 It struck me that when disaster strikes, we now apparently have color images at 70 cm resolution, taken multiple times a day.
 And then it hit me: wouldn't it be amazing if survivors below could somehow signal via these images that they needed help?
 With regular images like we seem to have now, we would have a way to find isolated people that need help in an area the size of a whole country.

 &nbsp;